BilyZ98/stanford-cs143-compiler/handouts/pa2_notes.md

   matched string with yytext[yyleng -1]

 - yymore()
+  match the chars following the current match string to expand the current matched one with the current regular expression.

 - yyless()
+  move the matched cursor back

 - REJECT
+  use following regular expressions down below the current regular expression to see if there is another regular expression also matches the current string.

 - ECHO
+  print the current matched string.

+- %s, or %x start condition

 Some special examples for regular expression.

 1. Matched the double quotes in the string .